anntzer/mplcursors/doc/index.rst

 -------------

-Instead of providing a host of keyword arguments in `Cursor`’s constructor, :mod:`mplcursors` represents selections as `Selection` namedtuples and lets you hook into their addition and removal.
+Instead of providing a host of keyword arguments in `Cursor`’s constructor, :mod:`mplcursors` represents selections as `Selection` objects (essentially, namedtuples) and lets you hook into their addition and removal.

 Specifically, a `Selection` has the following fields: